 Our Garden Sites

-Our Seed to Table program serves ten unique Title I elementary schools and counting.
+Our programming serves eleven unique Title I elementary schools and counting.

 24th Street Elementary